paulh4x/ComfyUI_PHRenderFormerWrapper/README.md

     style A fill:#FDC501,stroke:#111417,stroke-width:2px,color:#111417
     style B1 fill:#FDC501,stroke:#111417,stroke-width:2px,color:#111417
     style B2 fill:#FDC501,stroke:#111417,stroke-width:2px,color:#111417
-    style B3 fill:#FDC501,stroke:#111417,stroke-width:2px,color:#111417
+    style C1 fill:#FDC501,stroke:#111417,stroke-width:2px,color:#111417
-    style B4 fill:#FDC501,stroke:#111417,stroke-width:2px,color:#111417
+    style C2 fill:#FDC501,stroke:#111417,stroke-width:2px,color:#111417
-    style C fill:#FDC501,stroke:#111417,stroke-width:2px,color:#111417
+    style C3 fill:#FDC501,stroke:#111417,stroke-width:2px,color:#111417
     style D1 fill:#FDC501,stroke:#111417,stroke-width:2px,color:#111417
     style D2 fill:#FDC501,stroke:#111417,stroke-width:2px,color:#111417
+    style L1_Start fill:#FDC501,stroke:#111417,stroke-width:2px,color:#111417
+    style L2_Start fill:#FDC501,stroke:#111417,stroke-width:2px,color:#111417
+    style L1_Target fill:#FDC501,stroke:#111417,stroke-width:2px,color:#111417
+    style L2_Target fill:#FDC501,stroke:#111417,stroke-width:2px,color:#111417
-    style E fill:#FDC501,stroke:#111417,stroke-width:2px,color:#111417
+    style LC fill:#FDC501,stroke:#111417,stroke-width:2px,color:#111417
     style F fill:#FDC501,stroke:#111417,stroke-width:2px,color:#111417
     style G fill:#FDC501,stroke:#111417,stroke-width:2px,color:#111417
     style H fill:#a0a0a0,stroke:#111417,stroke-width:2px,color:#111417
     style I fill:#a0a0a0,stroke:#111417,stroke-width:2px,color:#111417
 ```

-1.  **Compose Your Scene**: Instead of using one large model, you can load multiple `RenderFormer Mesh Loader` nodes for different parts of your scene (e.g., characters, props, background elements).
+1.  **Compose Your Scene**: Build complex scenes by loading multiple `RenderFormer Mesh Loader` nodes.
+Group them logically using `RenderFormer Mesh Combine` nodes.
+You can even chain `Combine` nodes together for highly organized, large-scale scenes.
-2.  **Combine Meshes**: Use one or more `RenderFormer Mesh Combine` nodes to merge all your individual meshes into a single `MESH` output.
-This creates a clean, organized workflow and makes it easy to manage complex scenes.
-3.  **Animate the Camera**:
-    *   Define the starting view with a `RenderFormer Camera` node.
-    *   Connect its `CAMERA` output to the `start_camera` input of a `RenderFormer Camera Target` node.
+2.  **Animate the Camera**: Define the starting view with a `RenderFormer Camera` node and the ending view with a `RenderFormer Camera Target` node.
-    *   In the `Camera Target` node, define the end position, look-at point, and FOV for your animation, along with the total number of frames.
-This generates a `CAMERA_SEQUENCE`.
+3.  **Animate Multiple Lights**:
+    *   For each light you want to animate, create a pair of `RenderFormer Lighting` (for the start state) and `RenderFormer Lighting Target` (for the end state) nodes.
+    *   Feed all the `Lighting Target` outputs into a single `RenderFormer Lighting Combine` node.
+This node intelligently gathers all start and end states.
-4.  **Build the Scene Sequence**: Connect your combined `MESH`, the `CAMERA_SEQUENCE`, and your `LIGHTING` to the `RenderFormer Scene Builder`.
-It will automatically create a sequence of scenes, one for each frame of the animation.
+4.  **Build the Scene Sequence**:
+    *   Connect your final combined `MESH` to the `RenderFormer Scene Builder`.
+    *   Connect your starting `RenderFormer Camera` to the required `camera` input.
+    *   Connect your `RenderFormer Camera Target` to the optional `camera_sequence` input.
+    *   The `RenderFormer Lighting Combine` node provides two outputs.
+Connect its `LIGHTING` output to the required `lighting` input of the Scene Builder, and its `LIGHTING_SEQUENCE` output to the optional `lighting_sequence` input.
-5.  **Render and Save**:
-    *   The `RenderFormer Sampler` will receive the `SCENE_SEQUENCE` and render all frames, outputting them as an `IMAGES` batch.
+5.  **Render and Save**: The `RenderFormer Sampler` will receive the `SCENE_SEQUENCE` and render all frames, which can then be saved as a video.
-    *   Connect this batch to a `Create Video` node (or another video-handling node) and then to a `Save Video` node to get your final animation file.

 ---